Illustration of a man doing a single-legged bodyweight pistol squat.

 Progressing Towel Deadlifts

 When doing towel deadlifts, we recommend using burst reps.
-Pull as hard as you can for a few seconds and then release the tension.
+Pull as hard as you can for a few seconds, then release the tension.
 That’s your first rep. Then pull as hard as you can for another few seconds.
 That’s your second rep. You can progress how many seconds you pull for, and you can adjust how many reps you do per set.
 For example:

-• Week One: 3 sets of 3 reps (3×3), and each rep lasts five seconds.
+• Week One: 3 sets of 3 reps (3×3), with each rep lasting 5 seconds.

-• Week Two: 4 sets of 3 reps (4×3), and each rep lasts six seconds.
+• Week Two: 4 sets of 3 reps (4×3), with each rep lasting 6 seconds.

-• Week Three: 4 sets of 4 reps (4×4), and each reps lasts seven seconds.
+• Week Three: 4 sets of 4 reps (4×4), with each rep lasting 7 seconds.

-Adding in Hip Thrusts
+Add-On: Hip Thrusts

 The problem with the towel deadlift is that the range of motion is zero.
 And as a general rule, we want to gain strength through a large range of motion.
 That’s a crucial aspect of being generally strong, and it’s also the best way to build muscle.
 It doesn’t matter much with our spinal erectors since their purpose is to hold our backs rigid, but it does matter with our hips, which are designed to move.
-So in addition to doing deadlift isometrics, we also recommend including some other hip hinges, such as the hip thrust.
+So, in addition to doing deadlift isometrics, we recommend including some other hip hinges, such as the hip thrust.

 Illustration of a man doing a one-legged bodyweight hip thrust.